-Cities are constantly evolving and buildings are inevitably abandoned as soon as they lose their usefulness.
+Cities are constantly evolving, and buildings are inevitably abandoned as soon as they lose their usefulness.
 However, demolition or maintenance is often too expensive or time-consuming, which is why many buildings are left to slowly decay.
-However, the loneliness of these so-called lost places has come to an end, particularly in Berlin, thanks to the urban explorer movement(Urbex) that has been burgeoning for several years.
-This movement is giving the decaying buildings a new meaning, exploring and exploring them, decorating them with graffiti.
-The result could be described as anarchic museums that are curated and visited by like-minded people.
-We introduce you to some of Berlin’s most famous lost places – they create a very special atmosphere, especially at Halloween!
+However, the loneliness of these so-called lost places came to an end, especially in Berlin, with the emergence of the urban explorer movement (Urbex) in recent years.
+This movement gives the decaying buildings a new purpose, exploring and investigating them and decorating them with graffiti.
+The result could be described as anarchic museums, curated and visited by like-minded people.
+We present some of Berlin’s most famous lost places – especially at Halloween, they create a very special atmosphere!

 Words of warning